Level 5 Diploma

 You will be expected to attend an induction day prior to the start of the course.
 This is particularly important for an introduction to the IT element of the course.

 You will initially attend an induction followed by four weekly sessions during the first half-term of the course, providing you with a ‘toolkit’ for classroom teaching.
+(NB Those candidates holding a CET or CTLLS teacher qualification or higher are exempt from these session.)

 Following this, taught sessions will be approximately once a month.
 Sessions last for a whole day, typically 9.30-4.30 with breaks and lunch.
 The days are highly interactive and combine a range of pedagogical approaches designed to model good practice and give you ideas which could translate into your own classrooms.
 This usually involves presentation, whole and small group work, peer learning and assessment, and the use of a range of new approaches & resources to develop maths skills.